 To help keep humidity at an ideal level, consider putting a reptile carpet in the tank.

-They are easy to clean and thrown in your washing machine.
+They are easy to clean and throw in your washing machine.

-You may even consider investing in a hygrometer, which monitors the humidity in their tank, and adjust as needed.
+You may even consider investing in a hygrometer, which monitors the humidity in their tank and adjusts as needed.

 It’s a helpful tool to help reduce the chances of an unhealthy habitat for your lizard.